30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Possessor (2020): Body Horror and Autonomy Through Terror

-Brandon Cronenberg presents dystopian body-horror as he explores issues surrounding technology, surveillance, identity, and personal autonomy in this chilling tale.
+Brandon Cronenberg presents a dystopian body horror as he explores issues surrounding technology, surveillance, identity, and personal autonomy in this chilling tale.

-Possessor follows an elite corporate assassin who uses brain-implant technology to inhabit other people’s bodies in order to execute high-profile targets.
+Possessor follows an elite corporate assassin who uses brain-implant technology to inhabit other people’s bodies to execute high-profile targets.

 The compelling narrative is elevated by a unique visual style, effectively capturing the disorienting and unsettling nature of the story while highlighting the ethical implications of invasive technology.